 A. No. Many students in our program have not had business courses prior to entering the program.
-Generally, 50% of our class is made up of students with liberal arts backgrounds.
+Generally, approximately half of our class is made up of students with non-business backgrounds.
 The program does require strong quantitative skills, but is designed to be accessible with study and dedication.

 Q. What are the first steps in the financial aid application process?

 A. The Free Application for Federal Student Aid (FAFSA) is required of all U.S. citizens and permanent residents who wish to apply for federal student loans.
 To expedite the processing of federal loan applications, we recommend that you complete the FAFSA as early as possible.
 Please visit the U.S. Department of Education homepage for more information on the FAFSA, or write to: